Susana Sumelzo: Member of Parliament

 Regarding the 2011 general election, she ran in the PSOE list for Zaragoza for the Congress of Deputies.
 She was elected, and she has renovated her seat at the 2015, 2016, and 2019 general elections.
 She was one of the 15 MPs of the Socialist Parliamentary Group who, in October 2016, broke party discipline and refused to abstain in the investiture vote of Mariano Rajoy, voting against instead.
 Once Pedro Sánchez made a comeback to party leadership, Sumelzo joined the PSOE's Federal Executive Board in June 2017, charged with responsibilities at the Area of Municipal Politics.

-Following the 28 April 2019 general election, Sumelzo was elected to chair the Joint Congress-Senate Committee for the European Union on 30 July 2019.
+Following the 28 April 2019 general election, Sumelzo was elected to chair the Joint Congress-Senate Committee on the European Union on 30 July 2019.

 In addition to her committee assignments, Sumelzo has been a member of the Spanish delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2019.
 In the Assembly, she has served on the Committee on Political Affairs and Democracy (since 2022); the Sub-Committee on Democracy (since 2022); the Sub-Committee on the Europe Prize (since 2020); the Sub-Committee on the European Social Charter (since 2020); the Sub-Committee on Children (2020–2022); the Committee on Social Affairs, Health and Sustainable Development (2019–2022); and the Sub-Committee on Gender Equality (2020–2021).

 Secretary of State for Ibero-America

-In December 2024, she was appointed secretary of state for ibero-america.
+In December 2023, she was appointed Secretary of State for Ibero-America.